ADMINISTRATIVE CODE

 A) The alternative evidence method may be used when:

-C) Experience in the Targeted World Language
+C) Experience in the Targeted Language

 D) Work Samples

-i) formal presentations in the targeted world language;
+i) formal presentations in the targeted language;

-iii) certificates, diplomas, results from tests or assessments other than those identified under subsection (a), and additional achievements that demonstrate sufficient proficiency in the targeted world language.
+iii) certificates, diplomas, results from tests or assessments other than those identified under subsection (a), and additional achievements that demonstrate sufficient proficiency in the targeted language.

 b) English Proficiency